Preparing the next generation of secondary teachers.

 Note that students transferring to KU with an Associate’s degree do not need to complete General Education requirements.

-The following courses comprise the education instruction in the Secondary Education curriculum:
+The following are teacher preparation courses taken in the Secondary Education curriculum:

 All initial teacher certification programs use the ten InTASC standards, required by CAEP accreditation, as their Student Learning Outcomes.
 The ten InTASC standards are organized in 4 domains: The Learner and Learning, Content Knowledge, Instructional Practice, and Professional Responsibility.